JULY

 1937 -- The Rev. Daniel Jenkins died.

 2023 -- Sam Kirshtein, 98, died.
 The list of contributions and leadership roles Sam held during his lifetime took up an entire column in the July 31 Post and Courier.
 A lifelong Charlestonian, he was an active alumnus and athletic supporter of the College of Charleston.
-He was a major business leader through his ownership of Charleston's oldest extant furniture store, Dixie Furniture, a long-time anchor of upper King Street before upper King Street became cool.
+He was a local business leader through his ownership of Charleston's oldest extant furniture store, Dixie Furniture, a long-time anchor of upper King Street before upper King Street became cool.
 A generation of Charlestonians will remember its advertising slogan, "Dixie'll do it, 'cause Dixie dooooooon't care!"
-And finally, Sam and his wife Mitzi were very active in Charleston's Jewish community.
+Sam and his wife Mitzi also were active in Charleston's Jewish community.
 Gov. Mark Sanford awarded Sam the state's highest civilian honor, the Order of the Palmetto, in 2005 for the many ways he made a difference in his community.
 He was one of the happiest, nicest guys I ever met, and made me immediately feel at home when, as President of the C of C Alumni Association, he welcomed me to its board in 1998.